jim2107054/-Numerical-Methods/README.md

 2. Solve \( Ly = b \) using forward substitution to find \( y \).
 3. Solve \( Ux = y \) using back substitution to find the solution vector \( x \).

-### Application
-- This method is efficient for solving multiple systems with the same coefficient matrix \( A \).

 ---

 # Numerical Methods for Root Finding and Differential Equations

-## Overview
-This repository contains implementations of various numerical methods for solving non-linear equations and ordinary differential equations (ODEs).
-These methods are widely used in scientific and engineering applications to find approximate solutions where analytical solutions may not be feasible.

 ## 1. Bisection Method
 The **Bisection Method** is a root-finding technique that systematically narrows down the interval within which a root exists.
 It works as follows: